DeoVolenteGames/nakama-bp-plugin/README.md

 [Knights of Unity][kou-nakama-tutorial], it's for Unity but it should illustrate usage of Nakama pretty well.

-Currently designed and tested with Nakama server version 3.1.1, and Nakama Unreal version 2.4.0.
+Currently designed and tested with Nakama server version 3.1.1, Nakama Unreal version 2.4.0, and Unreal Engine 4.26.2.

 ## Getting Started